- Read More

 Contributing factors to stress fractures include obesity, osteoporosis and high risk activities such as riding 4-wheelers or motorcycles.

 Diagnosis and treatment of a metatarsal stress fracture requires a high degree of suspicion.
 X-rays are unreliable in early metatarsal stress fractures and are not helpful in actually confirming the fracture until 3-4 weeks post onset of symptoms.
 At this stage, the healing of the fracture called bone callus, is seen on x-ray.
 In some cases, stress fractures of the proximal metatarsal cannot be seen at any stage of healing with x-rays.
 An MRI is needed to determine bone edema, or swelling to confirm the presence of a fracture.
 An MRI study would be indicated if there was a suspicion of stress fracture that has not responded to 6-8 weeks of conservative care.

 Initial treatment of a metatarsal stress fracture includes rest, ice and the use of an anti-inflammatory medication.
-Limitation of the forefoot while walking can be accomplished with a fracture shoe or cam-walker walking cast.
+Limitation of the forefoot while walking can be accomplished with a fracture shoe, cam-walker walking cast or carbon graphite insert.
 Swelling can be compressed with a forefoot compression sleeve.
 The healing of stress fractures can vary.
 The most common metatarsal stress fracture found at the surgical neck of the metatarsal does tend to heal within 6-8 weeks.
 Metatarsal stress fractures at more proximal locations in the metatarsal tend to take longer to heal and can take up to 8-12 months become asymptomatic.
 It's not uncommon for runners to become frustrated due to the return of symptoms of a metatarsal stress fracture when increasing activity from walking to running.